 This course will provide an in-depth study of the topics related to classroom instruction and the essential theory, logic, concepts, principles, methods, and ethics of single subject research.
-The focus of the course is measurement of behavior, single subject design tactics, and displaying and interpreting behavioral data.
-Students will learn to create a research question and survey the related literature; selection a single subject design tactic and graphic display, visually analyze and the interpretation of data; and report the findings.
+The focus of the course is measurement of behavior, single-subject design tactics, and displaying and interpreting behavioral data.
+Students will learn to create a research question and survey the related literature; select a single-subject design tactic and graphic display, visually analyze and interpret data; and report the findings.
 3 credits.